 Ways to delay teenage drinking

-Research shows that the younger a person is when they start to drink regularly, the greater their risk of alcohol-related problem slater in life.
+Research shows that the younger a person is when they start to drink regularly, the greater their risk of alcohol-related problems later in life.
 By highlighting the short term effects of getting drunk, such as being sexually assaulted or robbed, plus the embarrassment of looking a fool in front of their mates, you can help delay the age that teenagers start drinking and the amount they consume.
-This is more effective than just saying ‘don’t’.
+This is more effective than just saying ‘don’t’ or using scare tactics.

 These tips should help:

-- Check where they’re going and who they’re with, and always make sure they’ve got a fully charged mobile with them.
+- Check where they’re going and who they’re with, and always make sure they’ve got a fully charged mobile with them and that they keep it on.

 If you have any questions regarding information on this site, please do contact firstname.lastname@example.org